-This is a very popular tour in the spring because the grounds are all ablaze in new growth and flowers.
-The owner, Mary Novak (now deceased) lived in the large house on site.
+The real treat on the tour besides the wine of course, is visiting the Spottswoode Estate.
+This property is located about 5 minutes walking from the winery down a side street through a residential neighborhood.
+This is a very popular tour in the spring because the estate grounds are all ablaze in new growth and a diversity of flowers.
+Owner, Mary Novak (now deceased) lived in the large house on site.
 Previous owners during prohibition used to raise frogs on site for restaurants as well as mushrooms in the dark dank basement.
 As a tribute to this heritage, you will see a metal statue of a frog clinging to one of the stately trees.
-Mary’s large black friendly wine dogs are usually lounging around the estate and when you enter the grounds they will bring their happy greetings directly to you!
+Often the friendly wine dogs will be lounging around the estate and when you enter the grounds they will bring their happy greetings directly to you!

 After moving up from northern San Diego County, Mary and her husband Jack purchased the property in 1972 having no previous experience with wine; it was already a very historic property at this time and the vineyards contained a number of varietals you just don’t see much of in Napa today including French Colombard and Gamay.
-With 5 children the family was looking for a lifestyle change, needed a large house and as daughter and President of Spottswoode, Beth Milliken remembers, her father was “looking for a place where he could ride a tractor in the vineyard!”.
+With 5 children the family was looking for a lifestyle change, needed a large house and as daughter and President of Spottswoode, Beth Milliken remembers, her father was “looking for a place where he could ride a tractor in the vineyard”.

 The winery is very much a family operation; for many years the winery was overseen by Mary (she died in 2016) and today her two daughters Beth and Lindy manage the operations.
 Long time local vintner Tony Soter (founder of Napa’s Etude winery) was their first winemaker.
 He also managed their vineyard and started farming organically; in fact they were the first Napa winery to receive their organic certification.
-Spottswoode has already had a rich history of top winemakers come through their doors – besides Soter, local well-known vintners Pam Starr and Rosemary Cakebread have produced wine here.
+Spottswoode has a rich history of top winemakers come through their doors – besides Soter, local well-known vintners Pam Starr and Rosemary Cakebread have produced wine here.

 Spottswoode produces limited quantities of several wines each year; a Sauvignon Blanc, the Estate Cabernet Sauvignon, the Lyndenhurst Cabernet Sauvignon and a Syrah.
 The Spottswood property has seen a number of owners over the years as well as a number of name changes.
 Spottswood at one point was named Lyndenhurst after the grove of trees that grow on the grounds.
 The Lyndenhurst vintages we have tried have all been very approachable, smooth and well balanced upon release.
-As Beth told us, “the Lyndenhurst Cabernet Sauvignon is the wine you can drink while waiting for the Spottswood Cabernet Sauvignon to age!”
+As Beth told us, “the Lyndenhurst Cabernet Sauvignon is the wine you can drink while waiting for the Spottswood Cabernet Sauvignon to age”

 Weather permitting, typically you will enjoy their Estate Cabernet Sauvignon next to the pool under the old palm trees overlooking the organically farmed vineyards and grounds.
 This is premium Cabernet Sauvignon and it shows in the nose, the mouth feel, the balance and flavor.

-Spottswoode is also one of the few Napa wineries associated with 1% For The Planet.
+Spottswoode is also one of the few Napa Valley based wineries associated with 1% For The Planet.
 All participating businesses in this program donate one percent of their annual revenue to environmentally friendly charitable organizations.
 1% For The Planet was started by the owner of Patagonia (Yvon Chouinard).